ajuljulian/multi-docker-k8s/README.md

 ## Flow

 1. Create config files for each service and deployment
-1. Test locally on Docker Kubernetes
+1. Test locally on docker-kubernetes
 1. Create Github/Travis flow to build images and deploy
 1. Deploy app to a cloud provider